Bugle 4017 – Evolution special

 That is the one thing that's keeping me away from top-level politics.

-Is a cyborg short for cyboretic organization, that's the leisure and entertainment arm of the Bilderberg Group.
+Is a cyborg short for cyboretic organisation, that's the laser and entertainment arm of the Bilderberg Group, or is it a being with both organic and biomechatronic body parts?
+Or go tennis player.

+Right, correct.
 Well, in fact, it's both B and D.

 Yeah, you know,

-the Greek kybernet
+the

 from which cyborg comes, meant a helmsman or steersman.
+Right.

 So it should mean that you're good at steering things.
+Right.

+Cyborgs.
 Well, Elon Musk is steering us towards

-space hyperloops and now this.
+space, hyperloops, and now this.

 I think

 you technically are a cyborg already if you've got something like a pacemaker.
+And

 I think maybe our mother is a cyborg because she has two artificial hips.
+Oh, awesome.

-she's already highly evolved.
+So she's not throwing this around.
+She's already highly evolved.

 What does your mum do?